BinhNguyen1234/SomePackgeToolNode/README.md

         npm i -g npm-check-updates
         ncu -u
         npm install

+  ## Auto update all package
 - Or using npx (so you don't have to install a global package):

         npx npm-check-updates -u
         npm install

+## Update package one by one
+  npx npm-check-updates -i

 - To update the package.json
           ```ncu --upgrade```